 One of the many things that bothers me about Marvel was the removal of regular Marvel continuity of the marriage between Peter Parker and Mary Jane Watson.
 It just did not make sense to me.
 Marvel and then editor-in-chief of Marvel Comics Joe Quesada did not make clear their reason for doing this.

-When confronted with a backlash by fans due to his decision to dictate a controversial reversal of Peter Parker’s marriage to Mary Jane Watson in the “One More Day” storyline, Quesada participated in a series of interviews on the subject to address the issue of the marriage, comparing it to real life marriages.
+When confronted with a backlash by fans due to his decision to dictate a controversial reversal of Peter Parker’s marriage to Mary Jane Watson in the “One More Day” storyline, Quesada participated in a series of interviews on the subject to address the issue of the marriage, comparing it to real-life marriages.
 Which I never bought because they did not have to fabricate an elaborate storyline involving Mephisto (the Marvel version of the Devil).
 There is something called divorce people do it every day.
 He and others wanted the event erased from Marvel.

-Below are excerpts from an article posted by Rich Johnston on March 18, 2017, in the Bleeding Cool website.
-I thought it was something to bring to our attention before the 10 year anniversary of the “One More Day” storyline November 2007 to November 2017.
-It is a little wordy but we have an insiders comments on the subject namely Dan Slott current writer for the Amazing Spider-Man.
+Below are excerpts from an article posted by Rich Johnston on March 18, 2017, on the Bleeding Cool website.
+I thought it was something to bring to our attention before the 10 year anniversary of the “One More Day” storyline from November 2007 to November 2017.
+It is a little wordy but we have insiders comments on the subject namely Dan Slott current writer for the Amazing Spider-Man.

 I sense from his comments that he is sympathetic to those who favored the marriage

 but is candid about the impossibility of the return to the marital bliss of Peter and MJ ever happening.
 Keep in mind this was done on a message board so it is repetitive with Dan Slott repeating himself.
 It is worth a read if you wonder if the marriage will ever happen again. 🙂 Walt

 Once upon a time, Peter Parker, the Amazing Spider-Man, married Mary Jane Watson.